Fees, Insurance and Forms

 With regards to confidentiality, keep in mind that when you use your insurance, I am required to provide your insurance company with a diagnosis and they can require information on your progress in order to continue to cover therapy.
+Some people opt not to use insurance in order to protect their confidentiality.
 If you are using insurance to help pay for therapy, it's important to contact your insurance company to clarify your benefits before coming to your first appointment.
 You, and not your insurance company, are ultimately responsible for paying for therapy services, so it’s important to be clear on what your benefit covers.
 Here are the important questions to ask when you call for information:

 Do I have coverage for Outpatient Therapy?

 Is the provider I selected in-network or out-of-network?